MaastrichtU-IDS/d2s-docs/docs/services-utilities.md

 We list here the services available for deployment within a Data2Services project.

-> The `d2s` command is provided when available.
+> The `d2s start` command is provided when available.
 A `docker run` command is provided for every module.

-Feel free to propose new services using [pull requests](https://github.com/MaastrichtU-IDS/data2services-ecosystem/pulls) or creating a [new issue](https://github.com/MaastrichtU-IDS/d2s-documentation/issues).
-The list of modules we are planning to work on can be found in the [Wiki](https://github.com/MaastrichtU-IDS/data2services-ecosystem/wiki/Modules-to-develop).
+Feel free to propose new services using [pull requests](https://github.com/MaastrichtU-IDS/d2s-documentation/pulls) or creating a [new issue](https://github.com/MaastrichtU-IDS/d2s-documentation/issues).

-Only [Docker](https://docs.docker.com/install/) is required to run the modules.
-A typical module should only require a few arguments to be run, making it easy to deploy and combine them.
+Each service is run using [Docker](https://docs.docker.com/install/).
+They have been configured to be deployed on a common network, sharing volumes in `workspace/`.
+Services configuration can be changed in the docker-compose.yml file or using deployments.

 ---